mrsalmon1976/Stateless.WorkflowEngine/README.md

 |           | 3.1.0     | RavenDB.Client | 5.4.109         |
 |           | 4.0.0     | RavenDB.Client | 5.4.200         |

-## Workflow Configuration
+# Workflow Configuration

-Workflows are configured in similar fashion to Stateless.
+Workflows are configured in a similar fashion to Stateless.
 You should make an effort to understand how Stateless works before attempting to use this workflow engine.
-All configuration should go into the Initialise override on the Workflow itself.
+All configuration should go into the `Initialise` override on the Workflow itself.
 Extra properties can be added to your custom workflows, and these will be serialized with the workflow when it is persisted to the store.
 The Stateless concepts of State and Triggers remain the same, and are used by the workflow engine to move between actions in the workflow.

-## Example
+# Example

 There is a full example application in the source code, in the Test.Stateless.WorkflowEngine.Example folder.
 This contains a windows service that creates a sample workflow when it runs, which writes 10 files to the "C:\Temp" folder, then deletes all the files.
 You can look at this example to see how to set up a windows service that runs the workflow engine.
 The WorkerThreadFunc method in the WorkflowEngineExampleService class contains an instantiation of each store type (Memory, MongoDb and RavenDb), if you'd like to run the example just configure what you want.
 You can set up your connection properties in the Bootstrapper.

-## Code
+# Code and Concepts

 ## Creating a WorkflowServer